A-New-BellHope/bellhopcuda/README.md

 ocean, such as a change in SSP or a change in the bathymetry slope, where the ray may have to recompute its direction to curve.
 As such, the ray steps forward until it hits the next boundary in the direction it is traveling, and then adjusts its direction.
-Thus, most steps place a ray directly on a boundary.
-Due to floating-point imprecision, this may actually be slightly in front of or behind the boundary, which (slightly) affects the subsequent trajectory.
-In short, almost every step of every ray lands on an edge case.
-The original `BELLHOP` / `BELLHOP3D` made no attempt to handle this consistently; our version handles most boundaries in a fully consistent manner and the remaining couple in a manner which is perhaps about 99.999% consistent.
-(Of course, that means the remaining ~0.001% of rays diverge slightly, potentially causing results to not match.)
+Thus, most steps place a ray directly on a boundary--in other words, almost every step of every ray hits an edge case.
+Due to floating-point imprecision, this may actually be slightly in front of or behind the boundary.
+This affects the subsequent trajectory in a way which is usually very small, but can be amplified to large changes later.
+The original `BELLHOP` / `BELLHOP3D` made no attempt to handle stepping to boundaries consistently; our version handles most boundaries in a fully consistent manner and the remaining couple in a manner which is perhaps about 99.99% consistent.
+(Of course, that means the remaining ~0.01% of rays diverge slightly, potentially causing results to not match.)

 So all of the results discussed here are as compared to [our modified Fortran version](https://github.com/A-New-BellHope/bellhop), not the original `BELLHOP` / `BELLHOP3D`.
-And when we discuss results that do not match, these are mostly either cases where the best methods we were able to come up with still occasionally diverge, or cases we have not studied in detail.
+And when we report results that do not match, these are mostly either cases where the best methods we were able to come up with still occasionally diverge, or cases we have not studied in detail.
 Because of how many cases do match, it's unlikely that these are just the result of bugs in our